rhzd/airasia-asgnmnt/README.md

 - Run 'yarn' or 'npm install'
 - Run 'yarn dev' or 'npm run dev'
 - Consume API at localhost:3000/api

-## For production can be directly accessed at https://airasia-asgnmnt.herokuapp.com/api

 ## API documentation